-4.1.
+5.1.
 Weber Callais (June 4, 2002; Golden Meadow, LA)

 Mr. Web Callais was 88 years old in 2002.
-He spends many mornings at Chene's Netshop near his home in Golden Meadow, helping to make nets and get his exercise as well as to play bouré.
+He spends many mornings at Chene's Netshop near his home in Golden Meadow, helping to make nets for the exercise and to play bouré.
 He owned a netshop for decades, but his primary business was boats, first tugboats after the war, then crew boats, then offshore boats.
 He serviced Humble Oil out of Grand Isle for 22 years.
-With only a 2nd grade education, he is proud of a career of running boats, serving on bank boards of directors, making nets, and running a 100-acre crawfish farm up in Larose.
-He is still on Hibernia Bank's board, but board members don't make decisions anymore, they just get occasional free lunches.
+With only a second grade education, he is proud of a career running boats, serving on bank boards of directors, making nets, and running a 100-acre crawfish farm up in Larose.

 I wouldn't know where to start.
 The only thing I know what my daddy told me about where my family came from.
 From France.
 We're only four families down here.
-The Callais came in from France, him and his brother and they jumped ship in New Orleans.
+The Callais came in from France, him and his brother, and they jumped ship in New Orleans.
 And one came down here and one went west.
 So that's why they have some Callais around Lafayette and Breaux Bridge and all those places.
 And he came down here and he got married.
 Married a girl from down here and they had four boys.
 And those are the four families we are.
 My daddy used to be farming down here.
 Farming and trapping.
 Muskrat.
-And then from there, well, we started when we were big enough trawling, shrimping.
+And then from there, well, we started when we were big enough -- trawling, shrimping.
 And then from there, well, I went into a netshop business, making nets for those big boats, Florida-type boats.
 And then from there I went into the tug business.
-And then from there I went to regular workboats, offshore.
+And then from there I went into offshore.
 I worked for 22 years with Humble.
 I'm the first guy that start down here that got a 100 footer, in 1963.
 And then from there all my family followed me.

 About 13 years ago I retired from the boat business.
 I had 11 of 'em.
-And I find out that I had enough and then I start selling out to my grandson, to my brother and I sold some of 'em offshore, overseas.
+And I find out that I had enough and then I start selling out to my grandson, to my brother, and I sold some of 'em offshore, overseas.
 So I got out of boat business about 13 years ago.
 And since then I never done nothing.
 The only thing I have is the crawfish farm at Larose.
 I had bought a plantation there in 1970.
 And then I went and I bought the crawfish farm.
 And so I been doing that since.
 But all my life I worked for the oil company.
 After the war, that's when I went into the netshop, Golden Meadow Netshop.
-And I stayed in there from '48 to, uh, '48 to '69, '70, '86.
+And I stayed in there from '48 to, '48 to '69, '70, '86.
 '86.